 About Angel Roar

 Angel Roar was conceived shortly after my first personal association with a victim of sexual child abuse.
 After taking responsibility for the well being of a child abuse survivor, I began in-depth research into the near-epidemic child abuse problem.
 As I worked closely with government agencies dedicated to caring for abused children and unbelieving family members who could not fathom this could happen to one of their own, I was stunned at what I experienced.
-Well meaning but inept government agencies, bungled police investigations that left child abusers free to walk the streets, counseling and medical professionals more concerned with red tape, paperwork, and “show me the money” than the well-being of an abused child.
+Well meaning but inept government agencies, bungled police investigations that left child abusers free to walk the streets, and counseling and medical professionals overwhelmed with red tape and paperwork that distracted them from the most important objective – the well-being of the abused child.
 I found that victims of child abuse often do not receive adequate help that they so desperately need.
-In addition, I also discovered how difficult it was to find intelligent, accurate, and easy-to-understand information on the often stigmatic child abuse subject.
+In addition, I also discovered (to my frustration) how difficult it was to find intelligent, accurate, and easy-to-understand information on the often stigmatic child abuse subject.

 Angel Roar aims to teach kids about the child abuse epidemic and the importance of disclosure (“thy power can but whisper”) and to assist parents in understanding how common the problem of child abuse really is and how to cope with a child abuse incident.
 Angel Roar provides a source of open, “in your face” commentary and news about the child abuse problem while providing interactive, community based services to assist both parents and children in their recovery from the abuse.

 About the Angel Roar tagline

 “Let not thy will roar, when thy power can but whisper”